PavelPawlowski/SQL-Scripts/README.md

 Stored procedure cones SSIS project configuration from one project to another.
 Allows simple scripting of existing configuration for easy transfer among environments or backup purposes.

+### sp_SSISClonePermissions

+Stored procedure clones permissions on objects in SSISDB catalog.
+Allows easy scripting of existing granular permissions on Folders, Project and Environments.

 ### sp_SSISCloneProject

 Stored procedure for cloning SSIS project(s) among folders and servers.